Bhuvanesh09/bhuvanesh09.github.io/bhuv-webpage/content/posts/parallax/index.md

 - Spotting similar logic in `payments/stripe_handler.py:142`
 - Identifying the gap: "Should retry attempts be per-user or per-transaction?"

+{{< image src="illustrated_example.png" width="100%"  >}}

-All appears as inline ghost text.
+All appears as inline ghost text, and info cards.
 Tab to accept.
 Keep typing to dismiss.
 The AI never blocks you.

 **Three types of suggestions:**

-*Questions* — "What happens when Redis is unavailable?"
+- *Questions* — "What happens when Redis is unavailable?"
-*Context* — "Similar pattern in auth/session.py:89, but with distributed locks" *Completions* — Traditional autocomplete, but context-aware across your workspace
+- *Context* — "Similar pattern in auth/session.py:89, but with distributed locks"
+- *Completions* — Traditional autocomplete, but context-aware across your workspace

 ## Why this works now